Fundamental limits to orbit reconstruction due to non-conservation of stellar actions in a Milky Way-like simulation: Conclusion

-Our results imply that disc stars, unlike halo stars, do not follow regular, predictable orbits, and therefore that reliable stellar orbit reconstruction relative to the disc past $\sim 100$ Myr is not feasible.
 However, this does not necessarily mean that star clusters are entirely irrecoverable.
 While individual stars undergo a random walk in logarithmic action space, our preliminary analysis indicates that stars born together tend to remain correlated with \textit{each other} in action space over time.
 This correlation is not surprising, given that much of the change in action appears to be driven by relatively large-scale perturbations such as the Local Bubble -- stars born closer to one another than the characteristic sizes of such structures are subjected to similar perturbations, and therefore should experience comparable changes in their actions and remain together in action space.
+In fact, the errors introduced by non-conservation of actions are likely to be similar for stars that form close together, meaning that while their individual orbits may be inaccurate, backward integration will still place them near the same location -- enabling recovery of the cluster, though not its orbit relative to the Galactic disc.
 In essence, while stars drift randomly in action space, those that form together ``hold hands'' as they move, thus preserving clustering signatures in action space that could still be used to reconstruct star clusters and associations, if not to trace them back to their formation locations.
 We will explore this idea further in Paper II of this series.